Tag: Stephen Timms

 Stephen Timms – 2016 Parliamentary Question to the Foreign and Commonwealth Office

-To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK nationals has been on the staff of the European Court of Justice in each year since 2010.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK nationals have been on the staff of the General Secretariat of the Council of the EU in each year since 2010; and what proportion of such staff in each such year were of administrator grade.

 Mr David Lidington